sLeSC/Nutritionix/README.md

-# Nuritionix Tracking API with Python Data Frames
+# Data Science Project: Nuritionix Tracking API with Python Data Frames
 ## Using API requests and Python libraries to extract user data & reports from the nuritionix website

 ### Version 1.0